-Acute coronary syndromes (ACS) are a group of severe and sudden heart conditions that need urgent/emergent and aggressive treatment.
-ACS include:
+Acute coronary syndromes (ACS) is a group of severe and sudden heart conditions that need urgent/emergent and aggressive treatment.
+ACS includes:

-Patients diagnosed with an ACS are at risk for complications.
-Doctors use a patient's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
+People diagnosed with an ACS are at risk for complications.
+Doctors use a person's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
 The severity of chest pain itself does not necessarily indicate the actual amount of damage to the heart.